Albertchong/Kubernetes-Tutorials/Kubernetes Tutorials 6 - Master Nodes installation.md

 http://{ca-server-ip}/k8sssl to see if all the certificates are there.

+## Step 5: Install Master Nodes with CoreOS.

-## Step 5: Copy the certificates to the Master Nodes.
+## Step 6: Copy the certificates to the Master Nodes.

 Login